 - All school-based projects (programming during the school day or at a school) must involve relevant school district personnel in planning, design, implementation and evaluation.

 - Grant proposals should address school-year, school-day nutrition in one or more Tompkins County public school(s).

 Equipment purchases will be limited to items essential to advancing the goals of proposed projects.
 Requests for projects outside Tompkins County will not be considered.

 TO BROWSE GRANTS:

-The PDF includes a comprehensive list of all grants made during the 2nd quarter of 2021.
+The PDF includes a comprehensive list of all grants given in the 1st quarter of 2022.
 To see previous grants scroll to Grants Awarded Archive.